so-wise/weddell_gyre_clusters/README.md

 ├── requirements.txt   <- Package requirements (you might be able to make a conda env with this; hasn't been tested) └── src                <- Source code, including jupyter notebooks and other functions
 ```

+## Acknowledgement

+This work was funded by a UKRI Future Leaders Fellowship (MR/T020822/1)

 ---